 “In addition to GAAP financial statements, we believe it is absolutely critical to provide investors in Natural Asset Companies with relevant, reliable and understandable information on the flows of the ecosystem services they produce and their stocks of natural capital assets,” Herz, the former chairman of FASB, said.

 IEG has received initial funding from IDB Lab and IDB, The Rockefeller Foundation, Aberdare Ventures and Entertaining Ideas.

-The post Senate Republicans introduce bill to control nation’s debt appeared first on Financial Regulation News.
+The post NYSE working with IEG to develop new asset class, Natural Asset Companies appeared first on Financial Regulation News.